 FST’s Board of Directors is comprised of up to 12 members who serve voluntarily, generally for two three-year terms.
 Directors are Canadian citizens, permanent residents or landed immigrants in Canada.

-The Board may also appoint two ex-officio members to one-year terms.
+The Board may appoint two ex-officio members to one-year terms.

-Officers of the Board include the president, vice-presidents (usually two), secretary and treasurer.
-The president is selected by the board for a term of two years.
+Officers of the Board include the president, vice-presidents, secretary and treasurer.

 Directors are recruited through the board’s Governance Committee and election of new Board members is conducted during the Annual General Meeting (typically held in June).